Specializing in Geometric Abstract Sculpture

 John Whitehead was born in Demerara, Guyana.
 He came to the United States at age five and grew up in various inner-city neighborhoods on the west side of Oakland, California.
 At an early age, John showed a high appreciation and ability for visual arts, spatial relationships, and math.
-By the age of ten, without any formal training, he had begun painting in oils, creating architectural models, working in clay, and drawing imaginative abstract images.
+By the age of seven, without any formal training, he had begun painting in oils, creating architectural models, working in clay, and drawing imaginative abstract images.

 John’s formal training in art began while he was attending Hoover Middle School in West Oakland.
 Unfortunately, his middle school art classes did not seriously challenge him nor contribute much to his artistic growth.
 So, by the time John entered high school, he had abandoned all hope of ever growing as an artist or sculptor.